JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 This article should give you the straightforward plan you need to get started.

-In the simplest terms:
+**In the simplest terms:**

 - Read the [MDN crash course doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) and/or watch the [JavaScript Crash Course For Beginners video](https://www.youtube.com/watch?v=hdI2bqOjy3c)
 - Then for every section you read of [javascript.info](https://javascript.info/)
 - Do three challenges on [Edabit](https://edabit.com/challenges/javascript)
-- Repeat all of these until you feel solid on the language, then do projects
+- Repeat all of this until you feel solid on the language

+Then after that:

+- Learn HTML and CSS from [Interneting Is Hard](https://internetingishard.com/html-and-css/)
+- Work on projects from [JavaScript 30](https://javascript30.com)

 That's all there is to it, so get to work!